 Frontity is prepared to be hosted either in a regular Node.js server or in serverless services like AWS Lambda, Now, Netlify, Google Functions, and so on.
 That makes it super cheap and infinitely scalable.

 These are some of the features you can expect to see in Frontity.
-However, please note that not all of them will be included in the first beta version.
-We’ll post a full list of coming features soon.
+However, please note that not all of them will be included in the beta version.

 Zero setup development